-The major penalty is served by another member of the goalkeeper's team who was on the ice when the offense was committed.
+The major penalty is served by another member of the goalkeeper's team who was on the ice when the play was stopped and the penalty assessed.
 The minor penalty is served by any player as designated by the Coach through the captain.
 Rule 27.1 and Rule 27.